Anglo-Catholicism: Caroline Divines

-The Caroline Divines were a group of influential Anglican theologians active in the 17th century who opposed Lutheranism, Calvinism and Puritanism and stressed the importance of episcopal polity, apostolic succession and the sacraments.
+The Caroline Divines were a group of influential Anglican theologians active in the 17th century who opposed Calvinism, Lutheranism, and Puritanism and stressed the importance of apostolic succession, episcopal polity, and the sacraments.
 The Caroline Divines also favoured elaborate liturgy (in some cases favouring the liturgy of the pre-Reformation church) and aesthetics.
 Their influence saw a revival in the use of images and statues in churches.
 The leaders of the Anglo-Catholic revival in the 19th century would draw heavily from the works of the Caroline Divines.